trinodb/trino/docs/src/main/sphinx/functions/window.md

 For example, with `6` rows and `4` buckets, the bucket values would be as follows: `1` `1` `2` `2` `3` `4`

+For the {func}`ntile` function, the window frame must not be specified.
 :::

 :::{function} percent_rank() -> double
 Returns the percentage ranking of a value in group of values.
 The result is `(r - 1) / (n - 1)` where `r` is the {func}`rank` of the row and `n` is the total number of rows in the window partition.
+The window frame must not be specified.
 :::

 :::{function} rank() -> bigint
 Returns the rank of a value in a group of values.
 The rank is one plus the number of rows preceding the row that are not peer with the row.
 Thus, tie values in the ordering will produce gaps in the sequence.
 The ranking is performed for each window partition.
+The window frame must not be specified.
 :::

 :::{function} row_number() -> bigint
 Returns a unique, sequential number for each row, starting with one, according to the ordering of rows within the window partition.
+The window frame must not be specified.
 :::

 ## Value functions